 8. Accra Street

 There may not be an Accra Street in Ghana but there are at least ten streets around Africa that go by the title.
 This goes to show that Accra is a highly celebrated place not only in Ghana but also around the continent.

 9. Safe but stay safe

-Accra is one of the safest cities in the continent.
+Accra is one of the safest cities on the continent.
 However, you need to learn to be safe.
 Danger does not spell itself out with guns and violence here.
 There are con artists and pickpockets.
 Most of them appear to be very nice people but you should not be too gullible.
 Anyway, this is probably something you already knew, but just a reminder for you.

 10. Origin of the tro-tros

 These are the public transport service providers here.
 They are cheaper than cabs by far.
-The tro-tros today are nothing compared to those used earlier before being banned in the late 1980s.
+The ‘tro-tros’ today are nothing compared to those used earlier before being banned in the late 1980s.
 Those were utter safety hazards.
 Back in the days, they were mere wooden trolleys.
 Passengers would hop in and out of the vehicle as it moved through the sides.
 They probably got their name from the sounds they made.